Research Team (continued)

 Dmitrii Krivorotko is a Research Data Analyst for the PRESTO Study.
 He graduated from the University of Maine in May 2022 with a Bachelor of Science in Biology.
 In May 2024, Dmitrii received his MPH at the Boston University School of Public Health in Epidemiology & Biostatistics and Global Health.
 Dmitrii joined the PRESTO team full-time in May 2024.
 He uses statistical software for data management and analysis or any other data-related needs of the research team.
 He is interested in using diverse statistical methodologies for evidence-based research conducted by PRESTO.

 Dr. Samantha Schildroth is a Post-Doctoral Research Associate in the Department of Epidemiology at BUSPH.
-She completed her MPH at the University of California Berkeley School of Public Health in 2019 and received her PhD from the Department of Environmental Health at BUSPH in 2023.
-She joined the PRESTO team in March of 2023, and her research focuses on understanding the impacts of complex chemical mixtures on reproductive, psychosocial, and children’s health
+She received her MPH from the University of California Berkeley School of Public Health in 2019 and her PhD in Environmental Health from BUSPH in 2023.
+She joined the PRESTO team in March 2023 and her research focuses on chemical mixtures and their influence on reproductive, psychosocial, and children’s health.
+In 2024, she received a K99/R00 grant from the NIEHS for her work on PFAS and pregnancy outcomes.

-Julia Bond is a post doctoral research associate at Boston Medical Center.
-She received a Ruth L. Kirschstein National Research Service Award Individual Predoctoral Fellowship (F31) from the National Institute of Dental and Craniofacial Research to study preconception oral health and reproductive health outcomes in PRESTO.
-She received an MPH in Epidemiology with a concentration in Maternal and Child Health from the University of Washington and a BA in Neuroscience from Bowdoin College.
+Dr. Julia Bond is a Post-Doctoral Research Associate at BUSPH.
+She received a PhD in Epidemiology from BUSPH in 2024.
+This same year, she was awarded the Tyroler Prize paper from the Society for Epidemiologic Research (SER) for her dissertation research on female sexual dysfunction and time-to-pregnancy in PRESTO.
+She received a F31 grant from the National Institute of Dental and Craniofacial Research to study preconception oral health and reproductive health in PRESTO.
 Prior to pursuing graduate studies in public health, she worked as an advertising copywriter and medical writer.

-Eliza Pentz is a Research Assistant for the PRESTO Study.
-She graduated from Johns Hopkins University in May of 2023 with a Bachelor of Arts in Public Health Studies and is currently pursuing a Master of Science in Epidemiology at Boston University School of Public Health.
+Eliza Pentz is a Research Assistant for the PRESTO study.
+She graduated from Johns Hopkins University in May of 2023 with a Bachelor of Arts in Public Health Studies and is currently pursuing a Master of Science in Epidemiology at the Boston University School of Public Health.
 Eliza joined the PRESTO team in January of 2024.
 Prior to joining PRESTO, Eliza worked as an Undergraduate Research Assistant on several projects related to reproductive health and family planning.
+Eliza oversees the assembly, shipping, and receipt of all biospecimens in PRESTO as well as general study operations.

 Michael Bairos is the Computer Programmer for the PRESTO Study.
 Mr. Bairos received a Bachelor of Science in Engineering from Northeastern University.
 He started working as a Research Database Analyst at Boston University’s Slone Epidemiology Center in 1999 and has been assisting Boston University investigators design complex computer databases for epidemiologic studies ever since.
 On the PRESTO study, he is involved in web-based questionnaire design, data management, and implementing all the security features to maintain confidentiality of participant information.
 Mr. Bairos has always enjoyed discovering innovative and secure ways to collect health-related data through web-based technologies.